euwbah/musescore-xen-tuner/README.md

 Think of this as the xen version of 'tonal pitch class'.

 This is how the plugin represents a 'microtonal' note, containing data pertaining to how the note should be spelt/represented microtonally.

+If `accidentals` is null, represents a nominal of the tuning system (note without accidental).

 The `hash` string is to save performance cost of JSON.stringify and acts as a unique identifier for this `XenNote`.